 2. Set up your Chart of Accounts

-I covered this in a previous post, Creating Your Chart of Accounts for Your Startup.
-The bottom line is that your chart of accounts (COA) will be the bedrock of whatever accounting system you use.
-Your COA is your company’s personalized accounting system.
+Create a Chart of Accounts (COA) for your startup — this will be the bedrock of whatever accounting system you use.
 It should align with your financial structure and help you to monitor and report income and expenses.

 3. Open a business banking account

-A business banking account with online component will help you to eliminate unnecessary manual processes and better manage your cash flow.
-It should offer automatic customer invoicing and help you to avoid cash shortfalls, by pulling in receivables and stretching out payables.
+A business banking account with an online component will help you eliminate unnecessary manual processes and better manage your cash flow.
+It should offer automatic customer invoicing and help you to avoid cash shortfalls by pulling in receivables and stretching out payables.
 And it should seamlessly integrate with your chosen accounting software.

 4. Separate personal and business expenses

 Mixing personal and business expenses is a common mistake we regularly see startups make when we review their financials.
 The risk in not keeping these separate is that you open yourself up to personal financial liability in the event your company faces a lawsuit.
 Your company could even be stripped of its corporate status.
 Neither of these are risks you want to take.

 Set up corporate checking and savings accounts, credit, and debit cards, and maintain a separate income statement and balance sheet for your business.
 Pay all of your business expenses from your business banking account.